Login

 CoStar Insight

-Investors appear more confident, the supply of new office and industrial space is limited, and the city is set to elect a new mayor and administration
+Investors appear more confident, supply of new office and industrial space is limited

-Photo of a Ferris wheel at Montreal’s Old Port.
-With increased sales volume and limited construction activity, 2026 could be the beginning of a recovery in the city’s commercial real estate market.
+With increased sales volume and limited construction, 2026 could be the start of a recovery in the city’s commercial real estate market.
+Shown is Montreal’s Old Port.
 (Olivier Gariépy/CoStar)

-Photo of a Ferris wheel at Montreal’s Old Port.
-With increased sales volume and limited construction activity, 2026 could be the beginning of a recovery in the city’s commercial real estate market.
+With increased sales volume and limited construction, 2026 could be the start of a recovery in the city’s commercial real estate market.
+Shown is Montreal’s Old Port.
 (Olivier Gariépy/CoStar)

 CoStar Analytics